+Wealth and Asset Management operations offer pension products and mutual funds.

-Hong Kong's Group businesses provide life and health insurance and pension products, mainly to small and medium-sized businesses.
-Group products include group term life insurance, major medical and outpatient plans as well as defined contribution pension plans.
-Group products are distributed through the Company's exclusive agents as well as through brokers.
-Hong Kong's Group pension business launched the MPF business line in 2000 and the Company continues to expand its MPF customer base, to both group and individual customers.
-The Group pension business is built primarily on service rendered by our exclusive agents and a fund spectrum built on a multi-manager platform, along with our comprehensive e-administration service suite and focused marketing to individual MPF accounts.
-We also market our life and health insurance and pension products in Macau through our exclusive agents located there.
+Our group pension business launched the MPF business line in 2000, and the Company continues to expand its MPF customer base, to both group and individual customers.
+The group pension business has developed primarily based on service rendered by our exclusive agents and a fund spectrum built on a multi-manager platform, along with our comprehensive e-administration service suite and focused marketing to individual MPF accounts.
+We also market our pension products in Macau through our exclusive agents located there.
+In 2016, we expanded the distribution of the MPF business to bank channels through our partnerships with DBS and Standard Chartered Bank.